A Sex Dream About An Ex Might Be Confusing, But Here's What It Really Means

 What does means if the dream sex felt neutral?

 Similar to the shift in values, desires, and needs Gailing mentioned before, a neutral sex dream could reflect that you're gaining distance from your ex.
-Just like the hookup in the dream, you're now feeling more neutral/indifferent toward them.
+Just like the hookup in the dream, you're now feeling more neutral or indifferent toward them.

 What does it mean if there were feelings involved?